chrisadrian001/SEO_AnO/docs/class01/module1/lab4.rst

 Lab 1.4 - Deploy Application using Imperative API Calls
 ---------------------------------------------------------

-In this lab, we will build a basic LTM Config using the iControlRest API.
+In this lab, we will build a basic LTM Config using the iControl Rest API.

 Task 1 - Deploy a basic HTTP application Virtual Server and associated components.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~